 Teaching & Partial BKO certificate

-The Graduate School Archeology no longer offers the opportunity to obtain a full BKO certificate for PhD students.
+The Graduate School of Archeology offers no longer the opportunity to obtain a full BKO certificate for PhD candidates.
 PhD candidates can opt for the partial BKO, especially designed for them, in which only the objective 3 and 4 are assessed: preparing and giving lectures and supervising students.

-- Follow the ICLON module “Delivery of Education”
+- Follow the LLInC module “Teaching in Practice”

 - An observation of your teaching by a senior lecturer/ didactical expert

 - Course evaluation(s) by the students

 - Proof of English language proficiency of minimally C-1